miguelallgood/mlops--project/README.md

 ## Project Structure

-**scripts:** Contains the Python scripts and entrypoint.sh for setting up the MLflow experiment environment.
+**scripts:** Contains the dataset and scripts for setting up the environment and running the MLflow experiment.

-**terraform:** Contains the Terraform configuration file for provisioning the Docker container.

 ```
 mlops-project